nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 :::

-### Distribution visualisations
+## Distribution visualisations

-Distribution visualisations are used to visualise the distribution of data, useful especially for ordered data ranging from lowest to highest.
-The distribution is analysed and used for trend analysis to gain meaningful insights.
+Distribution visualisations are useful for ordering data from lowest to highest.
+You can analyse the distribution and use it for trend analysis to gain meaningful insights.

-#### Examples of distribution visualisations (and when they are appropriate)
+### Distribution visualisation examples and when they are appropriate

+Use a:

-- bar histogram (single variable, few data points)
+- bar histogram for single variables and few data points
-- line histogram (single variable, many data points)
+- line histogram for single variables and many data points
-- scatter plot (2 variables)
+- scatter plot for 2 variables

 ![Examples of the distribution visualisations](../images/distribution.png)

-##### Scatter charts
+#### Scatter charts

-If you’re using a scatter chart:
+If you’re using a scatter chart, you need to:

-- use four or less categories for comparison
+- use 4 or fewer categories for comparison
-- use [visual encoding](../../encoding/viz-encoding/), such as symbols or size where necessary, and clearly spell out what has been used to the user
+- use visual encoding like symbols or size where necessary and make what you have used clear to the user – check our [guidance on visual encoding](../../encoding/viz-encoding/) for more detail
-- ensure a legend is available
+- make sure a legend is available

-### Relationship visualisations
+## Relationship visualisations

-Relationship visualisations are used to highlight a relationship or correlation between variables.
-Multiple variables and [visual encoding](../../encoding/viz-encoding/) practices can be used to add additional details, such as symbols on a scatter chart to demonstrate multiple groupings.
+Use relationship visualisations to highlight a relationship or correlation between variables.
+You can use multiple variables and visual encoding practices to add more details, for example, using symbols on a scatter chart to show multiple groupings.
+Check our [guidance on visual encoding](../../encoding/viz-encoding/) for more detail.

-#### Examples of relationship visualisations (and when they are appropriate)
+### Relationship visualisation examples and when they are appropriate

+Use a:

-- scatter plot (2 variables)
+- scatter plot for 2 variables
-- scatter plot bubble size (3 variables)
+- scatter plot bubble size for 3 variables

 ![Examples of the relationship visualisations](../images/relationship.png)

-### Geospatial visualisations
+## Geospatial visualisations

-Geospatial visualisations demonstrate distribution across a set parameter, for example, a map.
+Use geospatial visualisations to show distribution across a set parameter, for example, a map.

-Some common geospatial visualisations used are:
+Common geospatial visualisations include:

-- geographic heatmap
+- geographic heatmaps
-- choropleth map
+- choropleth maps
-- tile map
+- title maps

-### Infographics
+## Infographics

-Infographics, although not a specific type of visualisation itself, are often used to tell a story, and can used any visualisation method.
-The aim of an infographic is to quickly pull focus to a user.
-Infographics, although a type of data visualisation are not always accurate and can be sometimes simplified for the purpose of an infographic therefore it's always important to be mindful of any assumptions or biases infographics can cause.
+Infographics are not a type of visualisation themselves, but they can use many visualisation methods to tell a story and pull focus to a user.
+Infographics are not always accurate and can often be simplified, so you need to be mindful of any assumptions or biases infographics can cause.

-If you’re using an infographic:
+If you’re using an infographic, you need to:

 - start with a story
-- ensure your infographic is not misleading
+- make sure your infographic is not misleading
-- keep the infographic clear and concise
+- keep the infographic clear and short
-- do not overwhelm the user with too many infographics
-- use colour to denote meaning, for example, NHS blue, or green for the environment
+- use colour to show meaning, for example NHS blue, or green for the environment
-- if statistics are used, consider the accuracy of decimal places needed for the user
+- make sure decimal places are accurate if you’re using statistics

+Do not overwhelm the user with too many infographics.

 ::: details Source - infographics best practice